Allergy test results reveal specific sensitivities by measuring immune reactions to allergens, guiding diagnosis and treatment plans.

 Numbers and measurements only tell part of the story.
 Your doctor will always consider your medical history, symptoms, timing, and exposure patterns when interpreting allergy test results.

-For example, a positive IgE result without any symptoms might mean you’re sensitized but not clinically allergic—your immune system recognizes the allergen but doesn’t react strongly enough to cause problems.
+For example, a positive specific IgE result without any symptoms might mean you’re sensitized but not clinically allergic—your immune system recognizes the allergen, but that doesn’t automatically mean it causes real-world symptoms.

-Conversely, some patients show negative test results yet experience clear allergic symptoms due to non-IgE mediated mechanisms or other immune pathways not captured by standard tests.
+Conversely, some patients show negative test results yet experience clear allergic symptoms due to non-IgE mediated mechanisms, timing issues, medication interference, or other immune pathways not captured by standard tests.

 Therefore, understanding how to read allergy test results means combining lab data with real-world evidence from your health history.